Prognosis Consulting / Resources

 Independent behavioral health, psychology, and psychiatric practices billing Medicare/Medicaid

-Covers the full OIG Work Plan audit surface for mental health providers — psychotherapy session documentation, E/M leveling in psychiatric settings, telehealth billing post-PHE, and the documentation requirements that generate the highest overpayment rates in behavioral health claims.
+Covers psychotherapy documentation, E/M leveling in psychiatric settings, telehealth billing post-PHE, and the documentation gaps that generate the highest overpayment rates in behavioral health claims.

 • 90837 and 90834 documentation standards and common deficiencies